dixitsau/Machine-Learning-projects/README.md

 # Machine-Learning-projects
-This repository lists some personal ML projects done as part of MOOCs and open source
+This repository lists some personal ML projects done as part of MOOCs and open source projects

 Description: